ghishadow/gnome-desktop-programming/md/allocations.md

 # Do use stack allocations when

+ * Thes heap allocation suggestions don\'t apply.
  * The structure is small.
  * The amount of space is limited in size and can safely be placed on the stack without overflowing.
  * You can use space within a structure most of the time and spill into a heap allocation if it grows too large.
+ * The allocation is not better served by a SLAB style heap allocator such as GSlice.

+Additionally, you might be asking yourself, should I use _g\_slice\_new_ or _g\_new_?
+Note that g\_slice\_* is a SLAB style allocator within GLib and provides automatic memory caching based on structure size.
+It helps speed up allocations in most cases (however, I\'d like to see some comparisons against tcmalloc).

+# Do use g\_slice\_new or variants when

+ * The size of your allocation will always be the same.
+ * You expect to make many instances of your structure.

+# Do use _g\_new_, _g\_malloc_ or variants when

+ * You are allocating an unknown amount of space such as space for a string.
+ * Your allocation is less than the size of a pointer.

+/If you have any corrections or suggestions please let me know and I will update accordingly./